-On July 31, 2017 NexGen released its independent maiden Preliminary Economic Assessment (“PEA”) of the basement-hosted Arrow Deposit.
-The maiden PEA was completed by Roscoe Postle Associates Inc. (“RPA”), and is based on the mineral resource estimate announced by the Company in March 2017 (with an effective date of December 20, 2016).
-The PEA does not include the results of the Company’s 2017 winter and summer drill programs.
+On November 5, 2018 NexGen released its independent Pre-Feasibility Study (“PFS”) of the basement-hosted Arrow Deposit.
+The PFS was completed jointly by Wood., and Roscoe Postle Associates Inc. ("RPA"), with other technical inputs completed by sub-consultants (with an effective date of May 25 , 2018).
+The PFS does not include the results of the Company’s 2018 summer drill programs.

 |After-Tax Net Present Value (8% discount)||CAD $3.49 Billion||CAD $3.7 Billion||+6%|